colour-science/colour-science.org/output/posts/anders-langlands-render-color-spaces/index.rst

 .. description:
 .. type: text

-Courtesy of Anders Langlands, we are hosting the the `Render Color Spaces <https://www.colour-science.org/anders-langlands>`_ page that was formerly available at `www.anderslanglands.com <http://www.anderslanglands.com/blog//2016/06/23/render-color-space.html>`_.
+Courtesy of Anders Langlands, we are hosting the `Render Color Spaces <https://www.colour-science.org/anders-langlands>`_ page that was formerly available at `www.anderslanglands.com <http://www.anderslanglands.com/blog//2016/06/23/render-color-space.html>`_.